jonas1ara/73/README.md

 - **Modern:** Modern C++ is extremely extensive from time to time it is good to help the memory to review certain topics for its understanding, within this folder you will find explanations of essential C++ functions that are covered in this repository, each subfolder is a topic with the source code and the README that explains said topic, for example the `Vector` folder contains the C++ source code `Vector.cpp` and the file `README.md`. **I highly recommend reading the entire 'Hazing' section which contains a series of good practices and tips for programming in C++**

-- **Problems:** Contains the folders for each topic, inside it has a folder per problem and inside each folder is the source code and the README that explains the problem, for example the `Two-Sum' folder ` contains the C source code `Two-Sum.c` **(Only in the first problem of each topic there is an implementation in C language to go a little deeper)**, the C++ source code `Two-Sum .cpp`, the C# source code in `Two-Sum.cs` and the .NET project settings in `Two-Sum.csproj`and finally the `README.md` file
+- **Problems:** Contains the folders for each topic, inside it has a folder per problem and inside each folder is the source code and the README that explains the problem, for example the `Two-Sum' folder ` contains the C source code `Two-Sum.c` **(Only in the first problem of each topic there is an implementation in C language to go a little deeper)**, the C++ source code `Two-Sum .cpp`, the C# source code in `Two-Sum.cs` and the .NET project settings in `Two-Sum.csproj` and finally the `README.md` file

 - **Sources:** Contains the images and gifs used in the repository, such as Sheldon Cooper's 😁 gif

 ## Configuration🔧

-You can use this repository from Windows with MSVC or Mac with clang but it is intended to be used on Linux, **specifically a Debian-based distribution**, by the script 'Setup.sh' and the file 'tasks.json' that configures the compilation task in Visual Studio Code, no matter if it is a complete distro or a WSL, the important thing is that you have installed:
+You can use this repository from Windows with MSVC or WSL and Mac with clang compiler but it is intended to be used on Linux, **specifically a Debian-based distribution**, by the script 'Setup.sh' and the file 'tasks.json' that configures the compilation task in Visual Studio Code, no matter if it is a complete distro or a WSL, the important thing is that you have installed:

 - gcc